UNC Asheville Hosts State Policy Makers and Regional Health Leadership at 2026 WNC Health Policy Initiative Legislative Summit

 Laurie Stradley delivers the keynote address.
 Photo credit: Emmanuel Figaro, UNCA

 The keynote address, “Transforming for Resilience: How Western North Carolina is Reimagining Rural Health,” was provided by Laurie Stradley, CEO of Impact Health, who highlighted innovative cross-sector partnerships and policy strategies advancing coordinated, prevention-focused care throughout the region.
+In her presentation, Laurie emphasized that, “Healthcare can’t survive in a flavor-of-the-month setting,” pointing our that innovative strategies, such as those like the Health Opportunities Pilot (aka HOP, overseen in Western NC by Impact Health prior to North Carolina’s budget-related program pause), don’t always mean “new, fresh,” but rather, “applying the lessons that we've Learned and what we know how to do.”

 A legislative and policy panel featured members of the North Carolina General Assembly and senior health leaders, including WNC Health Policy Initiative Expert-in-Residence Senator Ralph Hise; Representative Timothy Reeder; Senator Jim Burgin; Melanie Bush, Interim Deputy Secretary for the North Carolina Department of Health and Human Services; Katherine Martin, Vice President of Health Affairs for the UNC System; and Josh Dobson, President and CEO of the North Carolina Healthcare Association.